okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/main/index.md

 ## Plan your upgrade

-**IAM administrators** can generate a list of action items.
+IAM administrators can generate a list of action items.
 These action items are acknowledgments or configurations that you must complete before you can schedule your upgrade to Identity Engine.
 To view action items for your org, go to the **OIE Upgrade Hub** in the Admin Console or click **Upgrade to OIE** on your Admin Dashboard.
+The **OIE Upgrade Hub** lists the items that you need to address.
+It also identifies any customizations and testing that you need to do before your upgrade.

-**As the developer**, identify the integrations that have been applied to the following use cases.
-Make sure to test the end-to-end flow before and after the upgrade.
+As the developer, identify the integrations that have been applied to the following use cases.
+Make sure that you test the end-to-end flow before and after the upgrade.

 * Account creation & activation (including self-service registration)
 * User authentication and user sign-in flows